Copyright 2011 – 2016 by David Rindge. All rights reserved

 Laser Therapy and Cochlear Hair Cells

 Hair cells are our sensory receptors for sound.
 Most hearing loss in humans is a result of damage to cochlear hair cells.
 Two studies in 2011 and 2012 by Rhee et al [3,4] reported that laser therapy stimulated the regeneration of hair cells.

 - A statistically significant reduction in hearing threshold laser treated ears.
 Since hearing threshold is the point below which a sound becomes undetectable, a reduction in hearing threshold means improvement in the perception of that sound at a lower intensity.

-In the 2011 study, the authors administered an antibiotic known to cause hearing loss in humans, gentamicin, to tissue cultures of rat cochlea (living cells from the cochlea of rats kept alive in a petrie dish or similar medium).
+In the 2011 study, the authors administered gentamicin, an antibiotic famously known to cause hearing loss in humans, to tissue cultures of rat cochlea (living cells from the cochlea of rats kept alive in a petrie dish or similar medium).
 The number of hair cells was significantly greater in the gentamicin plus laser group than in the gentamicin only group.
 See the abstracts here.

 Acoustic and other trauma, including drugs and the aging process, may damage hair cells and other delicate structures within the cochlea, an important sound processing center in the inner ear, resulting in hearing loss.
 Laser and pulsed electromagnetic field therapies have properties to stimulate biological function and regenerate tissue which may help re-establish normal transmission of nerve impulses.